-Any student in grades 5-8 with a "69" or below average in any of the six major subjects at the end of the school year will be placed on academic probation.
-Any student who receives a "69" or below in three or more of the six major subjects at the end of the school year will be automatically retained.
+Any student in grades 5-8 with a "69" or below average in any of the five core subjects (ELA, math, religion, science, and social studies) at the end of the school year will be placed on academic probation.
+Students who receive a "69" or below in three or more of the five core subjects at the end of the school year, will be automatically retained.

-A student in grades 5-8 that is on academic probation must do one of the following to be removed from probation:
+Students who are on academic probation must do one of the following to be removed from probation:

-- 1. The student must complete a summer school program in the failed subject(s) and achieve a grade of 70 or above in such subject(s).
-A report documenting the achievement must be sent to the school. - 2.
-The student must satisfactorily complete a tutoring program in the failed subject(s).
+1. The student must complete a summer school program in the failed subject(s) and achieve a grade of 70 or above in such subject(s).
+A report documenting the achievement must be sent to the school.

+2. The student must satisfactorily complete a tutoring program in the failed subject(s).
 Written confirmation of the objectives covered and results must be sent to the school.